Clearing Native Vegetation

 - harvesting native vegetation for brushcutting, woodcutting or any other purpose that involves taking or collecting native vegetation (Section 27(3) of the Act).

 Section 28 applications are assessed against the Principles of Native Vegetation Clearance (Schedule 1) and the criteria for intact strata – see the Guide for Applications to clear native vegetation under the Native Vegetation Act 1991 or Native Vegetation Regulations 2017.

-In most instances, you will need to engage an Accredited Consultant to undertake a data report and help you in preparing an application.
+In most instances, you will need to engage an Accredited Consultant to undertake a data report and help you in preparing an application and an application fee will also be required.
 Contact us for more information.

 To see how the clearance process works, check out the Clearance and Significant Environmental Benefit Process Chart.

 What does 'clearing' mean?